 2025 projects

-Organizations receiving support distribute seeds, seedlings, and gardening tools to project participants for planting in gardens owned either by the individuals themselves or by the organizations.
-Participants also receive advice from specialists and gardening enthusiasts to help them grow a rich and high-quality harvest.
+Organizations received support of the foundation to purchase and distribute seeds, seedlings, and gardening tools to project participants.
+They planted these in gardens owned either by the individuals themselves or by the organizations.
+Participants also received advice from specialists and gardening enthusiasts to help them grow a rich and high-quality harvest.

-The gardens will be cultivated by people with disabilities, seniors, and low-income households, groups for whom gardening offers a way to improve their financial situation.
+Each year, gardens are cultivated by people with disabilities, seniors, and low-income households, groups for whom gardening offers a way to improve their financial situation.
 Organizations report that interest in these projects continues to grow, especially due to high utility costs and rising food prices, which motivate people to seek practical and sustainable solutions for meeting everyday needs.
-The projects also have a unifying role, as the children and relatives of the participants involve in the work, too.
+These projects also play a unifying role, as the children and relatives of the participants are involved in the work as well.
 In addition, many donate part of what is grown to social centers, soup kitchens, or people who cannot take care of themselves.
 Thus, participants have the opportunity to also give rather than receive.

-Although in the spring it was planned to involve 825 households in the fund's program "Do it yourself for YOUR FAMILY TABLE", the results turned out to be more excellent - 950 families, covering 3`700 people, got involved in gardening projects and were working diligently.
-This is the largest number of households involved in gardening projects in one year.
+Although in the spring of 2024, it was planned to involve 825 households in the fund's program "Do it yourself for YOUR FAMILY TABLE", the results turned out to be better - 950 families, covering 3`700 people, got involved in gardening projects and were working diligently.

 8 projects were being implemented in Kurzeme, 9 in Vidzeme, 6 in Zemgale, 4 in Latgale, and 1 project of the "Ziedot.lv" Foundation covered the whole of Latvia.
-In 2024, the Boris and Ināra Teterev Foundation awarded in grants EUR 54`415.
+In 2024, the Boris and Ināra Teterev Foundation awarded grants of EUR 54,415.

 On average, each family is responsible for tending 400 square meters of land.
 Most frequently, families choose to grow potatoes, carrots, tomatoes, onions, beetroot, and cucumbers.